 Always examine the state of your tools, filters and spindles when conducting any regular maintenance.
 These parts may require frequent replacements if you regularly use the equipment.
 Ensuring your machinery has quality parts in it will help you get the most from your machine’s accuracy.

 Another way to reduce tool wear is to choose harder tools where possible.
 If you select the softest tool that you can use for machining parts, it will wear out faster.
-Though the most durable tools come with comparable price tags, you will have more precise machining from tools that remain sharp.
+Though the most durable tools come with comparable price tags, you will have more precise machining solutions from tools that remain sharp.
 Dull, worn-out tools cannot achieve high levels of precision, no matter how accurately you set up the machine.

 Lastly, if you have specific projects that require extra-durable tools that you do not want to invest in, consider outsourcing the work.
 You do not have to choose a third-party machine shop for all your work, but for highly precise parts or those that require specialty tools, having someone else do the work helps keep the wear and tear off your in-house equipment.